Careers & Volunteering

 1) Assists in the development and implementation of library programs, special events and Summer Reading

-2) Promotes library events via the library’s website, flyers, social media, email, newsletter, print, TV, and radio marketing and coordinates event registrations when
+2) Promotes library events via the library’s website, flyers, social media, email, newsletter, print, TV, and radio marketing and coordinates event registrations when necessary

 3) Assists in selecting and processing print and electronic materials